discourse/discourse/docs/INSTALL-cloud.md

 This will generate an `app.yml` configuration file on your behalf, and then kicks off bootstrap.
 Bootstrapping takes between **2-8 minutes** to set up your Discourse.
 If you need to change these settings after bootstrapping, you can run `./discourse-setup` again (it will re-use your previous values from the file) or edit `/containers/app.yml` manually with `nano` and then `./launcher rebuild app`, otherwise your changes will not take effect.

+Bootstrapping will take a long time.
+Especially if you setup discourse on a server with slow Internet connection, slow processor or slow hard drive/SD card, it can take an hour or more.
+There is not always a visible change.
+Do not panic!
+The script will exit when the setup is done.

 ### 7. Start Discourse

  Once bootstrapping is complete, your Discourse should be accessible in your web browser via the domain name `discourse.example.com` you entered earlier.